stolostron/acm-qe-assistant/runbooks/component-keywords.md

   4. failed to create the managedcluster resources
   4. did not find the MCE csv
   5. no condition in status
-  6. Expected <bool>: false to be true
-  7. no cluster
+  6. no cluster
-  8. not ready
+  7. not ready

 ### Automation bug

-  2. Expected.*to be true
+  1. Expected.*to be true
-  3. Test Panicked
+  2. Test Panicked

 ### System issue:
   1. time out